JoNilsson/lathe-mastery-wikibook/03-workshop-ecosystem/02-lubricants-chemicals.md

 your inventory based on specific needs.
 Remember that regular maintenance with quality lubricants costs far less than replacing worn components.

-Treat chemicals with respect, store them properly, and always prioritize safety.
+Treat chemicals with respect.
+Study the Material Safety Data Sheets (MSDS) for every fluid in your shop—know their hazards, proper handling procedures, and emergency response measures.
+Store all chemicals according to their MSDS specifications, maintaining proper ventilation, temperature control, and segregation of incompatible materials.
+Always prioritize safety.

 A well-maintained fluid system keeps your machines running smoothly and your work progressing efficiently for years to come.